 - No candidate will be offered to leave the exam room early, they are expected to stay and remain for the entire exam period.
-Where a candidate causes a disturbance they may be asked to leave. - No candidate may be readmitted to the exam room once he/she has left. - During internal examinations all students must remain in the exam room until all scheduled exams have been completed. - The senior invigilator should make an announcement at the beginning of the exam explaining if and when candidates may leave.
+Any student creating a disturbance should be warned not to do so once.
+If he/she persists the invigilator should contact Reception and ask for a removal.
+The member of senior staff responding may remove him/her from the examination.
+If this is within an hour of the start time of the exam (10:00 for AM exams, and 14:30 for PM exams) candidates must be informed that they will be reported to the Awarding Body and may be disqualified from the examination and/or subject. - No candidate may be readmitted to the exam room once he/she has left. - During internal examinations all students must remain in the exam room until all scheduled exams have been completed. - The senior invigilator should make an announcement at the beginning of the exam explaining if and when candidates may leave.